ibm-cloud-docs/ContinuousDelivery/pipeline_composites.md

 ## Creating a composite pipeline
 {: #compositepipeline_create_for_toolchain}

-1. From the menu near the Bluemix logo, click **Services > DevOps**
+1. From the menu on the {{site.data.keyword.Bluemix_notm}} menu bar, click **DevOps**.

-1. From the left navigation, click **Pipelines**.
+2. From the left navigation, click **Pipelines**.

-2. Enable the composite pipeline feature by clicking **Learn more** and then clicking **Enable**.
+3. Enable the composite pipeline feature by clicking **Learn more** and then clicking **Enable**.
 The composite pipeline is enabled for each user, so only the members of your organization (org) who opt in to the experimental feature see the composite pipelines that you create.

-2. Click **Create pipeline** > **Composite Pipeline**.
+4. Click **Create pipeline** > **Composite Pipeline**.

-3. Type a name for the composite pipeline.
+5. Type a name for the composite pipeline.
 You can also modify the pipeline description.

-4. From the **Toolchain** list, select a toolchain.
+6. From the **Toolchain** list, select a toolchain.

-    1. To create an empty toolchain and composite pipeline, select **New**.
+    a.
+To create an empty toolchain and composite pipeline, select **New**.

-    2. To create a composite pipeline for one of your toolchains, select its name.
+    b.
+To create a composite pipeline for one of your toolchains, select its name.

-5. If you create an empty toolchain, select **Add default environments**.
+7. If you create an empty toolchain, select **Add default environments**.
 You use these default logical environments to control process execution through the composite pipeline.

-6. To update the composite pipeline when you add pipelines to the toolchain, remove pipelines from the toolchain, or modify the stages of the toolchain's pipelines, select **Automatically synchronize this composite pipeline with the selected toolchain**.
+8. To update the composite pipeline when you add pipelines to the toolchain, remove pipelines from the toolchain, or modify the stages of the toolchain's pipelines, select **Automatically synchronize this composite pipeline with the selected toolchain**.

   **Note:** You must enable automatic synchronization before you change the toolchain's pipelines.
 Only changes that you make while automatic synchronization is enabled are included in the composite pipeline.

-7. Click **Create**.
+9. Click **Create**.

 The stages that you configured are automatically mapped to the appropriate space in your org and a deployment plan is created for the composite pipeline.